Protecting Your Privacy

 7.6 If a request is refused in full or in part, we will notify the client or web site visitor, providing the reasons for refusal and the recourse available.

 Policy 8 - Questions and Complaints: The Role of the Privacy Officer or designated individual

 8.1 The Privacy Officer is responsible for ensuring TaxTips.ca's compliance with this policy and the Personal Information Protection Act.

 8.2 Client and web site visitors should direct any complaints, concerns or questions regarding TaxTips.ca's compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the client or web site visitor may also write to the Information and Privacy Commissioner of British Columbia.

-Contact information for TaxTips.ca's Privacy Officer or designated individual:
+To contact TaxTips.ca's Privacy Officer or designated individual,

 For more information or advice, you can contact the Commissioner's office

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca